Read any “online money-making” guide, and the first thing they suggest is selling on eBay.

 And so you go on to prepare your website.
 Until you figure out the keyword value, popularity and competition, don’t hold your breath in anticipation of decent passive income from Google Adsense coming through soon.

 The good thing about getting that balance right is that it often does not require extensive effort from you in order to get your website right!

 Granted, it takes time to construct a website from scratch.
 But once you get it going, your site will start to make money for you and it will continue to do so for as long as you keep the site alive.

-Of course, the list above is by no mean extensive.
+Of course, the list above is by no means extensive.
 There are certainly lots more than this blog can contain.

-Choices are plenty, but before you set your mind on any website, do a proper research online to pick up any clues of scam.
+Choices are plenty, but before you set your mind on any website, do proper research online so you don’t fall for scams.

-Another reason for research is that you want to make comparison, to see how individual websites measures up against one another, so you find the optimal source of income where you can actually make some money without having to sell anything, including your soul!
+Another reason for research is that you want to make a comparison, to see how individual websites measure up against one another, so you find the optimal source of income where you can actually make some money without having to sell anything, including your soul!